Daryl Goodrich: Career

 Alongside his work as a creative director, Goodrich directs commercials as part of advertising campaigns for global brands.
 Clients include Adidas, British Airways, Coca-Cola, Sony, Emirates, Etihad Airways, Panasonic, Pepsi and Sony.
 In 2014, Goodrich left North One to establish his own creative agency, Dunlop Goodrich Creative.

 Goodrich has directed various sport documentaries, including Diamonds and Tiaras for ITV, a behind-the-scenes look at David and Victoria Beckham World Cup party.
 In 2017, Goodrich directed the documentary feature film Ferrari: Race to Immortality released by Universal Pictures - described as "One of the best sporting films for years" by Rick Broadbent in The Times.

 Goodrich followed this success with True Grit in 2018 for BT Sport Films, a film looking at the world of speedway, and described in The Daily Telegraph as "a powerful and sad story, bravely and sentimentally told".

 In 2021, Daryl released his third major sports documentary Win or Die Trying – The Frank Warren Story which won 'best sports documentary of the year', likened by the Telegraph to a Guy Ritchie film.

+In 2023, Daryl produced and directed the biopic documentary Sheene, his fourth major feature documentary release.
+Daryl was also commissioned as Series Director on a four part unscripted documentary series for Disney+ featuring Keanu Reeves, BrawnGP: The Impossible Formula One Story.

+In 2024, Daryl won an International Emmy for Best Sports Documentary for Brawn: The Impossible Formula 1 Story.